Padova street

 How to reach Padua

-• Payment: credit card, contactless card, or smartcard only (no cash)
+• Payment: credit/debit card, contactless or smartcard only — no cash accepted

-• Remember to validate your ticket with the driver when boarding.
+• Validate your ticket with the driver when boarding

 Alternative airports